bkryza/decorest/README.rst

         def list_subbreeds(self, breed_name):
             """List all sub-breeds"""

+Multiple values will be concatenated to a comma separated list and sent out as a single header (according to the rfc2616_).

 @body
 ~~~~~

-Body decorator enables to specify which of the method parameters should provide
+Body decorator enables to specify, which of the method parameters should provide
 the body content to the request, e.g.:

 .. code-block:: python